lucky-gru/address_book/README.md

 ## Requirements

 1. Please change .env.example to .env
-2. Make sure to run API wrapper
+2. Make sure to run API wrapper.
    GetAddress.io doesn't allow CORS so this project need an API wrapper.
    The repo is [GetAddress.io API](https://github.com/lucky-gru/getaddressio_api_wrapper).
 3. After that, you need to specify the API wrapper to get addresses from getaddress.io